 It is important to understand and be able to differentiate between different types of beta-glucans.
 Mushrooms specifically have 1,3 1,6 beta-glucans.
-Other plants/grains normally have 1,3 1,4 beta-glucans, which don’t support the immune system.
+Other plants/grains normally have 1,3 1,4 beta-glucans, which don’t support the natural immune systems.

-Many mushroom supplement brands may advertise grain-filled products that are “packed with beta-glucans.”
+Many mushroom supplements may advertise grain-filled products that are “packed with beta-glucans.”
 So, if you opt for fruiting bodies in your mushroom extracts, make sure they contain the right kind of beta-glucans.

 Triterpenoids And Liver Support

 The triterpenoids in the mushroom fruiting body may act like a soothing balm for the liver.
 Your body can naturally protect your liver from damage caused by alcohol and other liver-damaging substances.
 The triterpenoids found in mushroom extracts may help support the aid of this natural process.
 Other health benefits that you may gain from triterpenes include that they help with inflammatory support post-workout and the defense against occasional stress.